shivkumar98/FreeCodeCamp-Projects/01-Responsive Web Design/04-CSS Variables and Grid Systems/01-Learn CSS Variables by Building a Skyline/README.md

  ## Note on CSS variables:

- To declare a CSS variable, you need two dashes (--)
+ To declare a CSS variable, you need two dashes (--).
+E.g.:

-    E.g. --buildingcolor: #999;
+    --buildingcolor: #999;

-To use a CSS variables as a property you write var() and insert the CSS variable name in the brackets
+To use a CSS variables as a property you write var() and insert the CSS variable name in the brackets, e.g.:

-    E.g. background-color: var(--buildiing-color1);
+    background-color: var(--buildiing-color1);

-We can use setback values for the var function if there is a problem with getting the variable
+We can use setback values for the var function if there is a problem with getting the variable.
+E.g.:

+    background-color: var(--buildiing-color1, green);